 Walter Pauk, an education professor, described the Cornell method of note-taking in the 1940s in his book How to study in college.

 The Cornell method of note-taking involves dividing the page in a specific way.
 Students split the page down the middle into two columns: a ‘cue’ column and a ‘notes’ column.
-And at the bottom of the page is a ‘summary’ section.
+At the bottom of the page is a ‘summary’ section.

-Why use the Cornell method of note-taking in middle and high school?
+Tip #1: Explain why students should use the Cornell method of note-taking

-The Cornell method of note-taking assists students to study actively.
+The Cornell method of note-taking assists students in studying actively.
 Students record notes and then create questions about those notes.
 Students then summarise the information to identify the main points after the lesson.

 Another great reason to use the Cornell method of note-taking with middle and high school students is to prepare them for further learning at university or college.
 Similarly, it prepares students to take notes as part of a profession.